onap/oom/docs/sections/guides/deployment_guides/oom_customize_overrides.rst

 - namespace: istio-ingress → (optional) overrides the namespace of the ingress gateway which is used for the created SSL certificate

 .. note::
-  For the Ingress setup an example override file (`onap-all-ingress-istio.yaml`) can be found in the `oom/kubernetes/onap/resources/overrides/` directory.
+  For the Ingress setup example override files (`onap-all-ingress-istio.yaml`, `onap-all-ingress-gatewayapi.yaml`) can be found in the `oom/kubernetes/onap/resources/overrides/` directory.

 External Authentication configuration